andrwjrdn/TriviaGame/README.md

 # TriviaGame

 ## NBA Trivia
-NBA Trivia game -- See how many questions you can answer correctly in this trivia game!
-Your score will be counted for every question you get correct.
+NBA Trivia game -- See how many questions you can answer correctly in 60 seconds!
+Your score will be counted for every question you get correct which you will see upon completing the quiz.
 ## Getting Started
 Play here: https://andrwjrdn.github.io/TriviaGame/